juicyj201/StockProgramProject21/readme.txt

+P.S.
 Thank you for using this program :)